Board of Directors

 Steven Waddell

-Rear Admiral (retired) Steven Waddell served in the Royal Canadian Navy for 36 years in a variety of operational, staff and executive appointments.
+Rear Admiral (retired) Steven Waddell served in the Royal Canadian Navy for 36 years in a variety of operational, staff, and executive appointments.
 He deployed extensively across most of the globe’s seas, leading at all levels and often among international allies.
-He was privileged to hold several command appointments which included three years’ service as the Deputy Commander of the RCN.
-Steven holds a Bachelor’s Degree from the University of Manitoba; Master’s Degrees from King’s College London, UK and Salve Regina University, USA; and is a graduate of two allied war colleges.
-As a Base Commander, he worked extensively with the Esquimalt Military Family Resource Centre, and was also a Board Director with the United Way of Greater Victoria.
-Steven now works in the private sector, supporting the delivery of infrastructure solutions for national objectives.
-He continues to invest family time, and resources, into his cottage on Lake Temagami.
+He was privileged to hold several command appointments, which included three years’ service as the Deputy Commander of the RCN.
+Steven has a Bachelor’s Degree from the University of Manitoba; a Master’s Degree from King’s College London, UK; a Master’s Degree from Salve Regina University, USA; and, is a graduate of two allied war colleges.
+As a Base Commander, he worked extensively with the Esquimalt Military Family Resource Centre and was also a Board Director with the United Way of Greater Victoria.
+Steven joined PCL Construction as their Deputy National Director, Defence and Federal Government Relations in October 2025.
+He continues to invest family time and resources into his cottage on Lake Temagami.